 You report start and stop times of 8:00a -- 1:00p and 2:00p -- 7:00p at your regular pay.
 A calculation rule generates two duration entries: 8 hours at your regular pay and 2 hours at 1.5 times your regular pay.

 Time Reporting FAQs

 Can I change a time card that I already submitted?

 It depends on your organization's policies and the time entry profile that you're linked to.

 What happens when I submit a time card?

-If you see any errors, you have to fix the issues and submit your time card again.
-If there aren't any errors, then your time card is sent for approval, according to your organization's policies.
+If the rules generate any errors, you have to fix the issues and submit your time card again.
+If the rules don't generate any errors, then your time card is sent for approval, according to your organization's policies.

 How do I know if my time card is approved?